 Why We Vaccinate Wildlife

-All of the wildlife that comes through Fox Run Environmental Education Center are vaccinated, dewormed, and treated for parasites according to their age and species.
-We do this to protect all the animal’s in our care, ourselves, and our domestic animals.
+All of the wildlife that have come through Fox Run Environmental Education Center are vaccinated, dewormed, and treated for parasites according to their age and species.
+We do this to protect all the animals in our care, ourselves, and our domestic animals.

 What Are Zoonotic Diseases

 Zoonotic diseases are those diseases that can be passed from animals to humans.
-Rabies, Salmonella, Leptospirosis, Roundworms, and Bubonic Plague are a few examples.
+Rabies is probably the most famous zoonotic disease.
+The Bubonic Plague was given stardom during the Middle Ages and is still with us today.
+Others include Salmonella, Leptospirosis, and Roundworms.
 These diseases come in the form of bacteria, parasites, and viruses.

 Interestingly there is also a reverse zoonotic disease where humans can make their pets ill.
-Some examples of this are Staphylococcus aureus (MRSA), H1N1 influenza and the newer coronavirus.
+Examples of this are Staphylococcus aureus (MRSA), H1N1 influenza, and the more recently coronavirus.
+In 2020 coronavirus was passed from zookeepers to animals in their charge most notable tigers at the Bronx Zoo.

 Zoonotic diseases are a public health concern that affects everyone.
 Vaccination of wildlife in rehabilitation centers, as well as vaccination programs aimed towards wildlife in public parks and urban areas, has helped to reduce the occurrence of many zoonotic diseases.